rocky/python-spark/README.rst

 some generic Abstract Syntax Tree routines.
 There is also a prototype scanner which does its job by combining Python regular expressions.

-The original version of this was written by John Aycock and was described in his 1998 paper: "Compiling Little Languages in Python" at the 7th International Python Conference.
+The original version of this was written by John Aycock for his Ph.d thesis and was described in his 1998 paper: "Compiling Little Languages in Python" at the 7th International Python Conference.
 The current incarnation of this code is maintained (or not) by Rocky Bernstein.

 Note: Early algorithm parsers are almost linear when given an LR grammar.
 These are grammars which are left-recursive.